afombravo/2FAST2Q/README.md

 Keep temporary files mode (default = no).
 When enabled, deletes all temporary files.
 To keep all files, change to "n" in the graphical mode, or input the parameter `--k` in the cmd lines.

-For extracting all sequences at a certain position in the read select the extractor + Counter (EC) mode.
-The default is Counter (C) mode only.

 If the starting position varies within the read, it is possible to search for a delimiting known sequence, and then extract the sequence before/after it.
 In this case, it is allowed to input the following: